 Get a little taste of Italy in this set above – This pen above is sold by ArcaneObjects.
 It embodies the beautiful Venetian art glass with all the many different colors.
 There are different colors: red, green, yellow/red, and black.
 They are real hand blown glass not borosilicate.
 The ink bottle is sold separately in the vendor’s shop.
 Each pen is 7.5″ in length.it’s made with Venetian design all the way around.

 And I just may have saved the best for last….well, the best as in “couldn’t pass this up” as it not only comes with a holder and well it’s got a whole dozen different color inks!
 Talk about an artist’s dream.
-Lucky you, this particular seller also offers free shipping.
+Lucky you, this elegant beauty has got a rainbow color too!
 Pen is borosilicate glass.
 Gold powdered water soluble ink will let you take your calligraphy skills to a whole new level.